-FIL Life Ireland writes a single line of unitlinked insurance in the form of a regular premium retirement business through its flagship product, the Multinational Retirement Savings service.
+FIL Life Ireland writes a single line of unitlinked insurance in the form of a regular premium retirement business.
 Policies are generally issued to Trustees, the policyholders located primarily in the Isle of Man and with other policyholders located in other jurisdictions such as the Channel Islands and Cayman Islands.
 Jersey, Guernsey and the Cayman Islands.